Remembrance of Earth's Past: Adaptations

-A Chinese animated series based on the series began releasing on February 27, 2014.
+A Chinese Minecraft machinima animated series based on the trilogy began releasing on February 27, 2014.

+Waterdrop, a 2015 Chinese short film based on The Dark Forest.

-A Chinese animated series based on The Dark Forest started airing on December 10, 2022.
+A Chinese animated series based on The Dark Forest aired from December 10, 2022, to March 25, 2023.

 A Chinese live-action series based on The Three-Body Problem aired from January 15 to February 3, 2023.

-A series based on The Three-Body Problem has been ordered by Netflix, with David Benioff, D. B. Weiss, and Alexander Woo set to write and executive produce.
+A live-action, English-language series based on the trilogy premiered on Netflix on March 21, 2024, with David Benioff, D. B. Weiss, and Alexander Woo as showrunners.

-A 3-part documentary series entitled Rendezvous with the Future which explores the science behind Liu Cixin’s science fiction was produced by BBC Studios and released by Bilibili in China in November 2022.
-The series includes an extensive interview with Liu Cixin and covers many ideas featured in the Remembrance of Earth's Past such as: messaging extraterrestrial civilisations, gravitational wave transmitter, dark forest hypothesis; space elevator; artificial hibernation; fusion drive; and circumsolar particle accelerator.
+A 3-part documentary series entitled Rendezvous with the Future which explores the science behind Liu Cixin's science fiction was produced by BBC Studios and released by Bilibili in China in November 2022.
+The series includes an extensive interview with Liu Cixin and covers many ideas featured in the Remembrance of Earth's Past such as: messaging extraterrestrial civilisations; gravitational wave transmitter; dark forest hypothesis; space elevator; artificial hibernation; fusion drive; and circumsolar particle accelerator.